igorsousap/messaging_service_old/README.md

 # Technologies - Elixir, Kafka, Docker, Postgres, ApiRest, Oban, Broadway Message
 Project based on elixir, a synchronous and asynchronous messaging service that converts one currency to another in three parts
-1. A message producer using Kafka -> Requests the message to be sent via endpoint and registers the requestor on the basis
+1. A message producer using Kafka -> Requests the message to be sent via endpoint and registers the requestor on the database
 2. A PostgresSQL database with CRUD -> Receives registration data for the data sending Webhooks
 3. A consumer of messages using Broadway -> retrieves messages from the Kafka queue and sends them to Oban to schedule sending or send directl